SoK: Security of the Image Processing Pipeline for Camera-based Sensing in Autonomous Vehicles: Risk Analysis of Camera Attacks

 \subsection{Attack Path Analysis}

 Similar to asset identification, the existing research work provides attack path analysis.
 To provide more details on the attack path, we specify the attack entry point in \autoref{tab:comparisonSecurity}, which can be different from the layer where the attack is actually effective.
-The attack path analysis provides additional information on the attack but is not included in the risk calculation.
+The attack path analysis provides additional information on the attack.